 Guy Debelle is the Assistant Governor (Financial Markets) at the Reserve Bank of Australia, a position he has held since March 2007.
 In that role, he has oversight of the Bank's operations in the domestic and global financial markets, including the management of Australia's foreign reserves.
 He briefs the Reserve Bank Board on developments in financial markets at the monthly Board meetings and participates as the Bank's representative in a number of global fora.

-Guy is the Chairman of the Australian Foreign Exchange Committee, Chair of the BIS Markets Committee and the EMEAP Working Group on Financial Markets.
-He is the Bank's representative on the BIS Committee on Global Financial Stability.
+Guy is the Chairman of the Australian Foreign Exchange Committee, Chair of the BIS Markets Committee and is the Bank's representative on the BIS Committee on Global Financial Stability.

 University of Adelaide (BEc Hons 1987)